zeek/zeek-docs/doc/scripts/base/bif/event.bif.zeek.rst

       violation could be an attack attempt, it's much more likely that an endpoint's implementation interprets an RFC quite liberally.

+.. zeek:id:: network_time_init

+   :Type: :zeek:type:`event` ()

+   Generated when network time is initialized.
+The event engine generates this event after the network time has been determined but before processing of packets is started.

+   .. zeek:see:: zeek_init network_time

 .. zeek:id:: new_connection

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`)